rails/rails/guides/source/engines.md

 Go ahead and try to create a new post.
 You will see that it works exactly in the same way as before, except this time the engine is using the configuration setting in `config/initializers/blorgh.rb` to learn what the class is.

 There are now no strict dependencies on what the class is, only what the API for the class must be.
-The engine simply requires this class to define a `find_or_create_by_name` method which returns an object of that class to be associated with a post when it's created.
+The engine simply requires this class to define a `find_or_create_by` method which returns an object of that class to be associated with a post when it's created.
 This object, of course, should have some sort of identifier by which it can be referenced.

 #### General engine configuration